istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 thus saving CPU and memory significantly in many cases.

-The separation between the L4 secure overlay layer and L7 processing layer allows incremental adoption of the ambient mode data plane in contrast to the earlier binary “all in” injection of sidecars.
+The separation between the L4 secure overlay layer and L7 processing layer allows incremental adoption of the ambient mode data plane in contrast to the earlier binary “all-in” injection of sidecars.
 Users can start with the secure overlay layer which offers mTLS with cryptographic identity, simple L4 authorization policy, and telemetry.
 Later on, complex L7 handling such as retries, traffic splitting, complex load balancing, and observability collection can be enabled on a case-by-case basis.